sophiero/Insight/README.md

 ### 1. Single Pixel Classification

 In the single pixel classification approach, the model learns to classify each pixel as corn/not corn (0/1).
 We use the 13 spectral bands of the satellite image as features, with each data instance represented as a pixel.
 This is a naive approach that considers only the context (spectral bands) to determine the corn crops from the satellite image.
-The model does not capture spatial information.
 We train a logistic regression for binary classification of the pixels.

 <img src="https://github.com/sophiero/Insight/blob/master/notebooks/figures/single_pixel_structure.png" width="500"/>

 ### 2. Image Segmentation

 In the image segmentation approach, rather than single pixels, the input are patches of the image.
 Given this input, the model is able to learn both contextual and spatial information.
-A convolutional neural network called U-Net was developed specifically for image segmentation tasks.
-The symmetric contracting and expanding paths of the model architecture allows the model to extract features and increase the resolution of the output.
-We trained a custom U-Net model with 32 filters and 4 layers for the corn crop segmentation problem.
+A convolutional neural network called U-Net was developed for image segmentation tasks.
+The symmetric contracting and expanding paths of the model architecture allow the model to extract features and increase the resolution of the output.
+Using the [keras-unet](https://github.com/karolzak/keras-unet) package, we trained a custom U-Net model with 32 filters and 4 layers for the corn crop segmentation problem.

 The figure below depicts the U-Net architecture from the original paper, [U-net: Convolutional networks for biomedical image segmentation](https://arxiv.org/abs/1505.04597):